 Signed an advance contract with the University of Toronto for her manuscript, “Writing Conscience and the Nation in Revolutionary England.”

-Delivered a talk at the Grand Seminar, "The Magician's Microscope: Animation, 'Talking' Bacteria, and the Scientific Imagination" on April12, 2016.
+Dr. Miller delivered a talk at the Grand Seminar, "The Magician's Microscope: Animation, 'Talking' Bacteria, and the Scientific Imagination" on April 12, 2016.

 - Macbeth for The Norton Shakespeare, 3rd edition (2015).